 In a perfect scenario, your pet wants your cuddle all 24 hours a day.
 Thus, one of the causes I just mentioned, your dog may begin by gazing out into nowhere.

-Some other motive might well be for wandering is to grab interest.
-So if you see your canine looking at you, go over and stroke them to comfort them.
+Some other motive that might well be for wandering is to grab interest.
+So if you see you’re canine looking at you, go over and stroke them to comfort them.

 This might end up being a message to them.
 They’ll understand that if they do the bizarre behavior, they’ll be treated with cuddles.

 Reason 3: Bug on a Wall

 Is your canine looking at the walls but not adjusting its gaze?
 Then you can be assured that insects are indeed the source of the problem.
 Probably they’re within the walls, wherever your canine can’t see anything move but hear them.